 This can be a make it or break it decision for several reasons.
 Getting to the retreat location is as important as the retreat itself.
 For example, Sundance is easy to reach (60 minutes from Salt Lake International airport which has many direct flights), yet worlds apart.
 In an hour you are deep in the mountains.
 Once you are here, you are ten minutes from being in a wilderness area where you feel like you are in the middle of nowhere, yet minutes from all the resort amenities.
-The setting is literally breathtaking.
+The setting is breathtaking, refreshing and inspiring.

-Choose a setting that inspires and entices.
-That enables your team to get out of their familiar, everyday surroundings and shake up the status quo.
+A retreat should be an opportunity to break away from the routine and the chaos of life and work-as-usual.
+Choose a setting that inspires and entices fresh perspectives.
+A setting that enables your team to get out of their familiar, everyday surroundings and shake up the status quo.
 Most likely, that's not a staid office or boring conference room.
-Make it a place where they can have fun.
+Make it a place where they can think more clearly and have some fun.

 Go somewhere that inspires discovery and growth.
 Sundance is recognized as one of the top destinations in the world.
 When you look up at the awe-inspiring beauty of 12,000 foot Mt.
 Timpanogos you can see why.
-People come here from all over the globe to be with each other, to be inspired and rejuvenated, to satisfy their need for creative expression and to engage in the kind of dialogue that affects positive change in the world.
+People come here from all over the world to be with each other, to be inspired and rejuvenated, to satisfy their need for creative expression and to engage in the kind of dialogue that affects positive change in the world.